 The following are all eligible for an Arizona VA Home Loan:

-VA has rules including how long a veteran must have served in order to be eligible for a VA home loan.
+VA has rules including how long a veteran must have served to be eligible for a VA home loan.
 Learn more from this helpful chart provided by the VA.
 Verifying VA home loan eligibility is the first step in the VA home loan process.

 Call AZ Financial, LLC today at 480-787-5777 for more information.